CrankOne/hep-soft/README.md

 "micro-distirbution" in a way pretty close to LFS, but with means and benefits of Gentoo Portage system.

+## Status

+Although our scientific group currently using the images produced by these scripts, some settings/scenarios here are hardcoded (see TODO at the end of this note).
+So far it should be considered as a boilerplate by side user rather then a generic-purpose distro.

 ## Rationale

 The goal of this initiative is to gain customization freedom offered by Gentoo